retaildevcrews/ngsa/IaC/DevCluster/ngsa-memory/README.md

 # App Setup

-> From the app directory in this repo
+> From the `IaC/DevCluster/ngsa-memory` directory in this repo

 ```bash